msse-chem-280-2024/msse-chem-280-2024.github.io/day2/group-assignment.md

 # Day 2 - Group Assignment

-Day 2 contains four possible homework tasks.
+Day 2 contains three possible homework tasks.
 Divide the tasks up among your team members.
 Each person should complete one task for homework and review the task of at least one teammate.